antimof/UxPlay/README.md

 5. `make`
 6. `sudo make install`    (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)
-7. Install GStreamer plugins that you need: `sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin>` needed are: "libav" (for sound), "plugins-good" (for v4l2 hardware h264 decoding) and  "plugins-bad" (for software h264 decoding).
+7. Install GStreamer plugins that you need: `sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin>` needed are: "plugins-base", "libav" (for sound), "plugins-good" (for v4l2 hardware h264 decoding) and  "plugins-bad" (for software h264 decoding).
 Also needed may be "gl" for OpenGL support, and "x" for X11 support, although these may  already be installed; "vaapi" is needed  for hardware-accelerated h264 video decoding by Intel graphics (not for NVIDIA).

 _If you intend to modify the code, use a separate "build" directory: replace_  "```cmake  [ ] . ```" _by_  "```mkdir build ; cd build ; cmake [ ] ..```"; _you can then clean
 the build directory with_ "```rm -rf build/* ```" _(run from within the UxPlay source directory) without affecting the source directories which contain your modifications_.